on this page

 Someone finally types raindev.fyi and hits enter.
 Here’s the relay race that runs in well under a second:

-2. TLS handshake — the secure-connection part.
-TLS (Transport Layer Security — the “S” in HTTPS) encrypts everything traveling between the browser and the server, so nobody sharing the coffee-shop WiFi can read it.
-The server presents its certificate (cryptographic proof it really is raindev.fyi, signed by an authority browsers trust), the two sides agree on a set of keys, and from that point on the connection is private.
+raindev.fyi?”
+The CDN’s address comes back. - TLS handshake: the secure-connection part.
+TLS (Transport Layer Security, the “S” in HTTPS) encrypts everything traveling between the browser and the server, so nobody sharing the coffee-shop WiFi can read it.
+The server presents its certificate (cryptographic proof it really is

-5. Render — it paints the whole thing onto the screen.
+<link>,<script>, and<img>tags, and fires off more HTTP requests to grab each one. - Render: it paints the whole thing onto the screen.

 The fastest path to production right now